devlooped/SmallSharp/readme.md

 </Project>
 ```

+The SDK mode will always produce a successful build in a single `dotnet build` pass even if you
+change the `ActiveFile` between builds.

 > [!IMPORTANT]
 > If no `#:sdk` directive is provided by a specific C# file-based app, the `Microsoft.NET.SDK` will be